will-moss/isaiah/README.md

 - Support for custom Docker Host / Context.
 - Support for extensive configuration with `.env`
 - Support for HTTP and HTTPS
-- Support for standalone / proxy deployment
+- Support for standalone / proxy / multi-node deployment
-- Support for multi-node deployment

 On top of these, one may appreciate the following characteristics :
 - Written in Go (for the server) and Vanilla JS (for the client)